CPR Training for the Military: Why It's Crucial

 The United States military is one of the largest employers in the country, with over 2.1 million active-duty personnel and 1.2 million civilian employees.
 It's imperative that every member of the U.S. Armed Services receives proper training to ensure their safety and effectiveness on duty as well as their ability to take care of themselves when off-duty or deployed abroad.
 One such training that all military members must receive is CPR (cardiopulmonary resuscitation).

-Take a CPR course.
+Taking a CPR course

 It is known that taking a CPR class is a lifesaving skill that everyone should know.
 Knowledgeable instructors play a crucial role in enhancing the learning experience by combining lectures with hands-on skills sessions.
 It’s also important to note that in addition to learning how to perform chest compressions, you’ll also receive instructions on how to use an automated external defibrillator (AED).